pomdtr/sunbeam/docs/extensions.md

 If you want your extension to be listed in the `sunbeam extension browse` command, you can add the `sunbeam-extension` topic to your repository.

+> **Warning**: Script extensions are not supported on Windows (yet).

 ### Binary Extensions

 Sunbeam also supports binary extensions.
 In this case, sunbeam will download the binary from a github release instead of cloning the extension repository.

-The [sunbeam-extension-precompile](https://github.com/pomdtr/sunbeam-extension-precompile) github action can be used to automatically compile and publish your extension as a binary.
+The [sunbeam-extension-precompile](https://github.com/pomdtr/sunbeam-extension-precompile) github action can be used to automatically compile your extension for all systems and publish it as a github release.

 ### Sunbeam Types